meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Meanwhile, I encourage you consider our class as a learning community, in which discussion is a means for the community to become more knowledgeable as a collective.
 Debates are not carried out for winning, but to build more advanced knowledge together.

-**Please consider Mondays as our official course “meeting day” just like you would if this were a Face to Face course.
+**Please consider Mondays as our official course "meeting day" just like you would if this were a Face to Face course.
 As such, all of our class discussions/reflections will be due by 6:00PM EACH Monday unless otherwise noted.**

 ### 2. Student Projects